 - An application will be submitted to the PSA

-Over the last 8 months, the group has worked tirelessly to review each organisations’ standards of practice alongside those in existence with other professional groups.
+The group worked tirelessly to review each organisations’ standards of practice alongside those in existence with other professional groups.
 They have utilised internationally recognised research undertaken by Sue Lukersmith to create first draft technical standards for its’ process of accreditation with the PSA.
 These technical standards will be supported by an education strategy to develop joint training events that underpin the standards and potentially offer a way of raising funds to support the accreditation process.
 Business standards including finance, governance, PR and marketing are currently being developed.

-The group has extended its’ membership to include NHS representation as we are actively seeking to include case managers in other sectors as well as those working within the medico-legal/insurance industry.
+The group is actively seeking to include case managers in other sectors as well as those working within the medico-legal/insurance industry.

 IRCM Mission: To safeguard people who use case management services, by setting and upholding standards for registered case managers.